 The international admissions advisors provide admission services to all international students.
 For further information and assistance, call 217/351-2890.
-Academic advising and assistance with placement into Intensive English as a Second Language (ESL) or college ESL is provided by the international student academic advisor in Counseling Services.
+Academic advising and assistance with placement into Pre-College English as a Second Language (ESL) or College Composition for Non-Native Speakers of English is provided by the international student academic advisor in Counseling Services.
 For more information, call 217/351-2219.